mi-skam/mi/1 - Inbox/Design practices for the Web.md

   - above the fold (we are lazy people)
   - avoid putting key content in traditional ad areas
 ### be consistent
+think logically = be consistent:
 - links, buttons
 - alert messages
 - forms
 - tables
 - header typefaces / sizes
+- stick to the same pattern
+- use design libraries

+make the experience as easy as possible

+### functionality is part of desing
+- bugs matter as much as beauty
+- backend impacts frontend
+- "design is where science and art break even" - robin mathew, designer